ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The Transport Services system enables applications to use transport protocols flexibly for network communication and defines a protocol-independent Transport Services Application Programming Interface (API) that is based on an asynchronous, event-driven interaction pattern.
-This document serves as a guide to implementating such a system.
+This document serves as a guide to implementing such a system.

 --- middle